 Method 3: Custom function

 Here comes the third method.
-We will create a custom function that will take the menu name as a parameter and will return its ID.
+We will create a custom function that will take the menu name as a parameter and return its ID.

 <?php // define function to get menu ID by name function wp_menu_id_by_name( $name ) { $menus = get_terms( 'nav_menu' ); foreach ( $menus as $menu ) { if( $name === $menu->name ) { return $menu->term_id; } } return false; } // use the function echo 'The Menu id is ' . wp_menu_id_by_name( 'My Menu' ); ?>